airpodsreplicas/airreps/docs/links/airpods-2.md

 :::

 ::: tip
-Choosing a Weidian link requires the use of an agent for shipping.
+Choosing a Weidian Link link requires the use of an agent for shipping.
 We recommend this option only if you wish to consolidate shipping with other items and are familiar with platforms like [SugarGoo](https://airreps.link/sugargoo) or [PandaBuy](https://airreps.link/pandabuy).
 :::